liferay-design/blueprints/src/pages/blueprints/guidelines/illustration.md

 ---
-title: "Illustration"
+title: 'Illustration'
-description: "What is our illustration style?"
+description: 'What is our illustration style?'
-layout: "guide"
-weight: 3
 ---

 ### Style